-The Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 (the Code) introduces changes in accounting policies that will have to be adopted fully by the authority in the 2017/18 financial statements i.e. from 1 April 2017.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code) introduces changes in accounting policies that will have to be adopted fully by the authority in the 2018/19 financial statements i.e. from 1 April 2018.

 The authority is required to disclose information relating to the impact of the accounting change on the financial statements as a result of the adoption by the Code of a new / amended standard that has been issued, but is not yet required to be adopted by the Authority.
-For 2017/18 there are no standards issued not adopted that are expected to have a material impact on the 2017/18 statement of accounts.